atmoschris/PyESG/README.rst

-The Python library of Earth Spherical Geometry (PyESG)
+The Python Library of Earth Spherical Geometry (PyESG)
 ======================================================